-July -Started with a bang.
+July 2017 -Started with a bang.
 Romina Henriques was awarded Best Young Researcher by SANCOR and was awarded this prestigious prize at the recent SAMSS conference held in PE.
 This award highlight excellence in marine research in southern Africa by young scientist and is awarded every three years.
 The award was more than well deserved as Romina has made an impressive contribution to not only our lab, but by flying the molecular flag for fisheries management.
 We are all very proud!

-We were hosting the DipNet workshop on integrating genetic and genomic tools with conservation planning and management.
+June 2017 - We welcomed a new PhD student, Molly Czachur, to the lab.
+Molly is using eDNA to monitor South African marine fish biodiversity! - For World Oceans Day, Sophie authored a short piece for The Conversation and then ended up giving eight radio and one TV interview.
+Was great fun! - We were hosting the DipNet workshop on integrating genetic and genomic tools with conservation planning and management.
 There were over 40 participants from within South Africa, from Kenya, Tanzania, Mozambique and Mauritius.
 Thank you to Michelle Gaither, Eric Treml, Oscar Gaggiotti, Maria Beger and Eric Treml for bringing their skills and expertise to South Africa.

-May - We are starting with our very exciting eDNA work.
+May 2017 - We are starting with our very exciting eDNA work.
 Planning is very much in progress and we are hoping to collect our first samples soon!

-April - CONGRATULATIONS to Olivier Pasnin who successfully presented his planned PhD entitled "A genetic approach to the conservation of marine sponges in the Western Indian Ocean, with emphasis on the Mascarene Archipelago".
+April 2017 - CONGRATULATIONS to Olivier Pasnin who successfully presented his planned PhD entitled "A genetic approach to the conservation of marine sponges in the Western Indian Ocean, with emphasis on the Mascarene Archipelago".
 Olivier definitely wins the most picturesque PhD proposal award and was inundated with offers of field work!

 - Another CONGRATULATIONS to our new Honours student, Oliver Hansen, who also gave a great presentation on his planned Honours work on paleoclimatic modelling of seabird habitat in southern Africa.
 Great stuff!